 Ability to respond

 If we are responsible for places where crowds gather; alongside hygiene, we must consider density, duration and ventilation as part of our risk assessment.
 Our plans are as strong as the weakest link in our chain.
 The weakest link in this case is the existence of asymptomatic carriers who may not know they have or are spreading the virus.
 Evidence is mounting that the wearing of a face covering can help reduce the risk of airborne transmission.
-Even wearing homemade cloth masks can be effective (Cheng et al, 2020).
+Even wearing homemade cloth masks can be effective (Cheng et al, 2020) with the most important factor being that the mask is fitted to create a “seal” around the face.

 In this climate, we must be responsive to the ebb and flow of an ever changing environment.
-We want to rebuild our industry and rebuild confidence in our audience and we can; by being responsible, adaptable and knowing we are all in this together.
+We are learning more each day on how the virus transmits and which activities (being outdoors instead of indoors) are safer than others.
+This evidence can guide us to us to rebuild our industry, by designing events that are low risk regarding virus transmission.
+This in turn helps to rebuild confidence in our audience to return to events.
+We can do this; by being responsible, adaptable and knowing we are all in this together.

 Cheng, V. C. C., Wong, S.-C., Chuang, V. W. M., So, S. Y. C., Chen, J. H. K., Sridhar, S., To, K. K. W., Chan, J. F. W., Hung, I. F. N., Ho, P.-L. and Yuen, K.-Y. (2020) “The role of community-wide wearing of face mask for control of coronavirus disease 2019 (COVID-19) epidemic due to SARS-CoV-2.”
 Journal of Infection, 81(1) pp. 107–114.